dheerajVagavolu/Parallel_Computing_cs17b028/README.md

 * Pass the each processes data to each block of it's column and it's row.
 * Similarily recieve data from each block of it's column and it's row.
 * Calculate the submatrix from this data and store in the same process.
+* This is done parallely for all processes.
-* The A x A is now present in parts in all the processes.
+* The A x A is now present in pieces in all the processes.
 * Check if the process containing AdjacencyMatrix[S,D] != 0.
 * Repeat until either iteration count exceeds number of nodes or AdjacencyMatrix[S,D] != 0.
 * Whenever AdjacencyMatrix[S,D] != 0 return the iteration count, ie. the shortest path.